watertap-org/watertap/docs/technical_reference/costing/zero_order_costing.rst

 Costing indices are available in ``default_case_study.yaml`` located in the data/techno_economic folder.

-WaterTAP uses the Consumer Price Index (CPI) to help account for the time-value of investments and are used in the capital and operating cost calculations.
+WaterTAP uses the CE (Chemical Engineering) Cost Index to help account for the time-value of investments and are used in the capital and operating cost calculations.
 Unit process capital costs are adjusted to the year of the case study.
 The default year is 2018.

 Other technoeconomic factors used to calculate various system metrics, capital, and operating costs are presented in the table below: